UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/scrna3.png" width="600">

-In fact, single cell RNA-Seq analysis is a long workflow of isolating cells, capturing cell specific transcripts and quantitatively analyze captured expression profiles of cells to investigate cellular mechanisms of the targeted biological problem at hand.
+In fact, single cell RNA-Seq analysis is a long process of isolating cells, capturing cell specific transcripts and quantitatively analyze captured expression profiles of cells to investigate cellular mechanisms of the targeted biological problem at hand.

 <img src="images/scrna_workflow.png" width="600">